zanodor/TUD-A-STAR/src/site/notes/H/Héber.md

 A Quorán az albán nacionalista Ken Pira hívja fel a figyelmet a görög nevet érintő Etimonline adatára:
 > Old English Grecas, Crecas (plural) "Greeks, inhabitants of Greece," early Germanic borrowing from Latin Graeci "the Hellenes," apparently from Greek Graikoi.
 Aristotle, who was the first to use Graikhos as equivalent to Hellenes ("Meteorologica" I.xiv), wrote that it was the name originally used by Illyrians for the Dorians in Epirus, from Graii, native name of the people of Epirus.

-Itt különösen az Epir névre hívnám fel a figyelmet, a héber szó összevetésének lehetősége miatt.
+- Itt különösen az Epir névre hívnám fel a figyelmet, a héber szó összevetésének lehetősége miatt.
 [Ezen](https://en.wikipedia.org/wiki/Epirus) oldalon arról van szó, hogy ez a hegyes terület lenne az ókori Görögország szárazföldi része.
 Még az is lehet, hogy a név hegyre utal.
-A Wiki oldal etymologiai része:
+A Wiki oldal etimológiai része:
 > The name Epirus is derived from the Greek: Ἤπειρος, romanized: Ḗpeiros (Doric Greek: Ἄπειρος, romanized: Ápeiros), meaning "mainland" or terra firma.
 It is thought to come from an Indo-European root \*apero- 'coast', and was originally applied to the mainland opposite Corfu and the Ionian islands.
 The local name was struck on the coinage of the unified Epirote commonwealth: "ΑΠΕΙΡΩΤΑΝ" (Ancient Greek: Ἀπειρωτᾶν, romanized: Āpeirōtân, Attic Greek: Ἠπειρωτῶν, romanized: Ēpeirōtôn, i.e. "of the Epirotes", see image right).
 The Albanian name for the region, which derives from the Greek, is Epiri.
 ![assets/Héber_image1.png|undefined](/img/user/H/assets/H%C3%A9ber_image1.png)